tomek-i/Whispers-in-the-Dark/README.md

 - `e2e:headless`: Runs end-to-end tests in headless mode
 - `e2e:ui`: Runs end-to-end tests with UI
 - `format`: Formats the code with Prettier
+- `plop`: Runs plop to assist generating new files
 - `postinstall`: Applies patches to external dependencies
 - `preinstall`: Ensures the project is installed with Yarn
 - `coupling-graph`: **Generates a coupling and cohesion graph for the components**